Estanislao Zeballos: Minister of Foreign Affairs

 where he met with President Grover Cleveland for settlement of the boundary dispute with Brazil in Misiones Province.

 He left politics for several years, devoting himself to practice as a private attorney and a professor at the University of Buenos Aires.

 In 1901 he became a member of the Board of History and Numismatics, now the National Academy of History of Argentina.

 New ministry

 By 1905 Zeballos was again involved in diplomatic affairs after publishing an article entitled "The incident of the border with Chile and the Nueva and Picton Islands", referring to the sovereignty dispute over the Beagle Channel.

-In November 1906 he was appointed Foreign Minister by President José Figueroa Alcorta.

-During his tenure he was devoted to countering the war propaganda of Brazil and trying to acquire weapons, especially warships, to prevent the outbreak war with that country.

-He was accused of being in favor of armament.

-In Brazil, Zeballos is generally thought to have planned an attack on that country in case of war, including the military occupation of Rio de Janeiro.

-He was also accused of having forged a document by José Paranhos, Baron of Rio Branco, a prominent Brazilian diplomat.